- Casos de Sucesso

 With SAS Visual Analytics, Nightingale can easily view performance metrics for nurses and caseworkers.
 “I love, love, love the dashboards,” she says.
 “It’s so straightforward – you don’t have to be a data specialist or IT expert to use it.
 For instance, you can set the set the date range for any data elements that you're searching for – like ‘show me all clinic data between Nov.
 1 and Nov.
 30, how many clients were case managed?’
 And then you can drill down by clinic, and you can drill down by day or week, and then you can expand the search.
 It’s been an amazing tool for administrators to be proactive with caseworkers and other key team members.
 Now they can address trends reflected in the metrics that may indicate patient outcomes or compliance issues that should be tended to before becoming problems.”

-As part of its SAS partnership, Riverside County uses SAS Managed Services, an arrangement whereby the county licenses the solutions to use on site while SAS manages them remotely.
+As part of its SAS partnership, Riverside County uses SAS Managed Cloud Services, an arrangement whereby the county licenses the solutions to use on site while SAS manages them remotely.
 In effect, this augments the county’s capacity by using SAS experts to install the software, integrate the databases and build the reports.
 Throughout the process, county workers trained with SAS so they can operate the tools once the remote-managed engagement ends.

 Flexibility to grow